Twisted duality for embedded graphs: Embedded graphs

-Two arrow presentations are {\em equivalent} if one can be obtained from the other by reversing the direction of all of the marking arrows which belong to some subset of labels, or by changing the labelling set.
+Two arrow presentations are {\em equivalent} if one can be obtained from the other by reversing the direction of all of the marking arrows which belong to some subset of labels, or by relabelling the pairs of arrows.

-The equivalence of the three representations of embedded graphs is given rigorously in, for example \cite{GT87}; however it is intuitively clear.
+The equivalence of these representations of embedded graphs is given rigorously in, for example \cite{GT87}; however it is intuitively clear.
 If $G$ is a cellularly embedded graph, a ribbon graph representation results from taking a small neighbourhood of the embedded graph $G$.
 This can be thought of as \emph{cutting out} the ribbon graph from the surface.
 Neighbourhoods of vertices of the graph $G$ form the vertices of a ribbon graph, and neighbourhoods of the edges of the embedded graph form the edges of the ribbon graph.

 On the other hand, if $G$ is a ribbon graph, we simply sew discs into each boundary component of the ribbon graph to get the desired surface.
-See Figure~\ref{ribbon 2-cell}.
+See Figure~\ref{ribbon 2-cell}, which shows a graph embedded in the projective plane.

 A ribbon graph can be obtained from an arrow presentation by viewing each circle as the boundary of a disc that becomes a vertex of the ribbon graph.
 Edges are then added to the vertex discs by taking a disc for each label of the marking arrows.
 Orient the edge discs arbitrarily and choose two non-intersecting arcs on the boundary of each of the edge discs.
 Orient these arcs according to the orientation of the edge disc.
 Finally, identify these two arcs with two marking arrows, both with the same label, aligning the direction of each arc consistently with the orientation of the marking arrow.
 See Figure~\ref{arrows}.